 The following websites and resources are provided for informational purposes only.
 The TOMODACHI STEM @ Rice Program, Rice University, and the U.S.-Japan Council is not responsible for content contained on any external sites.

 The language of research host labs at Rice University is English and all selected participants must have the English-language ability necessary to successfully complete a research experience in the U.S. While you are at Rice, you will speak in English within your lab and on a day-to-day basis.
 All seminars and workshops will also be conducted in English.

 To Apply: The online application for the program must be written in English and program interviews in English will be conducted with all program finalists via Skype.
 If available, students should upload a copy of their most recent TOEFL or IELTS English language test scores.

-If Selected: If you are selected as a program participant, you will be required to provide proof of English language ability in one of the following ways as part of the J-1 visa documentation process at Rice University.
+If you are selected as a program participant, you will be required to provide proof of English language ability in one of the following ways as part of the J-1 visa documentation process at Rice University.

 - Option 2: Provide Proof of IELTS Score of 7 or above

 - Option 3: Provide Proof of TOEFL Scores of: